 Why do the CERT Training?

-CERT members are primarily used in their own neighborhoods.
-CERT training means you are as ready as you can be to help yourself, your family, and your neighborhood, and serves as the basic level of training for all community-based disaster volunteer teams in Ventura County.
-In a disaster, normal activities will be disrupted, police, fire, 9-1-1, and ambulances will be quickly overwhelmed, and may not be able to respond for 72 hours.
-Residents need to be able to take care of themselves until the professional emergency responders arrive.
-One goal of the CERT program is to help residents respond to and assist others in need and do so effectively without placing themselves in unnecessary danger.
+CERT members are primarily used in neighborhoods to help yourself, your family, and neighborhood.
+During a local incident normal services may be disrupted.
+Residents need to be able to take care of themselves until professional emergency responders arrive.
+The goal of CERT is to help residents support others in need without placing themselves in danger.

 What type of training do CERT members receive?